 Voting Member: 1) A Member as defined in the Agreement of Transmission Facilities Owners to organize the Midcontinent Independent System Operator, Inc., A Delaware Non-Stock Corporation (TOA); or 2) a state regulatory authority eligible for representation on the Advisory Committee pursuant to Article Two, Section VI, Paragraph A.2.c of the TOA; or 3) a recognized public consumer group, an environmental group, or another organization having an interest in the activities of MISO and certified by the MISO Board of Directors as eligible to participate in the selection of representatives to the Advisory Committee pursuant to Article Two, Section VI, Paragraph A.2.d of the TOA.
 As defined here, a Voting Member may vote on Entity motions as governed by the Stakeholder Governance Guide.
 NOTE: Multiple Members that are affiliates of a common parent corporation have one collective vote

-Working Group: An Entity responsible for a specific topic or function in addressing MISO practice and policy options.
-This Entity affords a deep, focused discussion of issues and recommendations.
-Working Groups report directly to a Committee or Subcommittee and are expected to generate formal proposals regarding process, policy and IT revisions.
-These formal proposals should include potential motions for consideration by the Parent Committee or Subcommittee, while outlining the pros and cons of the issues at hand.
+Working Group: An Entity responsible for a specific subject area in addressing MISO practice and policy options.
+This Entity affords a deep, focused discussion of relevant topics and recommendations.
+Working Groups report directly to a Main Parent Entity or Subcommittee and are expected to generate formal proposals regarding process, policy and IT revisions.
+These formal proposals should include potential motions for consideration by the Parent Entity, while outlining the pros and cons of the proposals at hand.

 Policy Document